-How we ensure best practice:
+We ensure best practice by:

-- Efficient and effective use of recording systems (CPOMs) - Essential staff training (KCSIE, section one) - Use of continuous CPD through the National College and school-based topics - Effective channels of communication between Pastoral Teams, The Beacon staff and SLT - Monitoring and reviewing SEMH interventions, adjusting where necessary - Specialised training of key staff with the provision of Supervision Support - Close working relationships with the Yorkshire Causeway School's Trust and the Governing body.
+- Efficient and effective use of recording systems (CPOMs) - Essential staff training (KCSIE, section one) - Use of continuous CPD through the National College and school-based topics - Effective channels of communication between Pastoral Teams, The Beacon staff and SLT - Monitoring and reviewing SEMH interventions, adjusting where necessary - Specialised training of key staff with the provision of Supervision Support - Close working relationships with the Yorkshire Causeway School's Trust and the Governing body. - Effective transition programme for all students who join St Aidan's.